Teddygat0r/obsidian-notes/Non-Homogeneous ODES.md

 | If $y_p$ has a common term with $y_n$ | Reguess $y_{pnew}=y_p*x^n$  |
 | If $f(x)=f_1(x)+f_2(x)$ | $y_{p_1new}(x)+y_{p_2new}(x)$ |
 ![[Pasted image 20240205204741.png]]

+Recall that no term of the trial solution may solve the homogeneous equation Multiply by x if any part of the solution is so